 Software and Content Updates

 Wiley CPAexcel comes with free software and content updates.
 You can access its updated video lectures online for free.
 If you prefer to watch them via DVD, Wiley will ship you the new one for only $8.
 If you study primarily off-line, the updated CD-rom software only costs $8 as well.

 So which course is better?
-Both of these courses have a lot to offer and are my top two courses out of all the CPA review courses I have used.
-For me, the value of Wiley CPAexcel outweighs Roger in terms of what you get for your money.
+Both of these courses have a lot to offer.
+But in my opinion, Roger absolutely blows Wiley out of the water in terms of what you get for your money.